November 20, 1997

 The growing presence of the remnant—that is, Jewish believers within the body of Christ—should serve to encourage evangelicals that Jewish people can be won to Christ.
 These Jewish believers can also be a tremendous resource to the larger body of Christ, helping Christian brothers and sisters understand how Jewish objections to the gospel can be overcome.
 Evangelical churches need to utilize the knowledge and experience of such Jewish believers.
 Christians who respond to the Jewish community without any regard to their own Jewish brothers and sisters in Christ are repeating the mistake some foreign missions have made in failing to consult and work through indigenous Christian leaders overseas.

 Much of the “cozy compromise” that evangelicals have made with the Jewish community is a direct result of what is known as dialogue.
-Ideally, dialogue might afford evangelical leaders an opportunity to interact and bear testimony to Jewish community leaders.21 Unfortunately, it can just as easily be used to shame Christians into silence.
+Ideally, dialogue might afford evangelical leaders an opportunity to interact and bear story to Jewish community leaders.21 Unfortunately, it can just as easily be used to shame Christians into silence.
 Christian leaders must be willing to risk the displeasure of Jewish community leaders if there is to be honest interaction with no strings attached.
 Jews who believe in Jesus have traditionally been barred from the dialogue table, and evangelical leaders have been all to quick to comply.
 They need to question why they, as Gentiles are to be accepted representatives of the Christian faith, while Jews who believe the same thing are to be excluded.
 Christian leaders need to stand firm and insist that a fair dialogue will include local Jewish believers in Jesus, providing there are such believers in the area.

 Likewise, if a rabbi tells a minister that he stands to lose the respect and friendship of the Jewish community by welcoming a Jewish believer in Jesus to the pulpit, that minister needs to question the basis of the supposed respect and friendship.
 Ignoring, avoiding or even politely refusing to hear from Jewish believers in Jesus for the sake of maintaining friendship with unbelievers is wrong.
 It is contrary to Scripture, hurtful to the body of Christ and ultimately, hurtful to the Jewish people who might have come to hear the gospel.
 Ministers who separate themselves from Jewish Christians and who eschew opportunities to tell Jewish people about Jesus out of respect and friendship for rabbis must ask themselves, how good a friend they are to the cause of Christ.
 He sacrificed all so that Jews and Gentiles could be saved.
 What sacrifices are ministers of His gospel willing to make?